saugkim/2023fall_P2P_tuni/lab.md

 4. What do the other nodes do when they receive a new mined block from you?

---> blockchain updated, upgraded, the other node(node2) sees the newly mined block from node-1
+--> the other node(node-2) sees the updated blockchain, can see the newly mined block from node-1

 ```